octave-ati/octave-ati/README.md

 ![Octave Antoni Banner](banner.jpg)

-## Nice to meet you !
+## My profile

+Nice to meet you!
 I'm Octave, a 31-year-old data senior data science officer, working for the last 10 years for the French Armed Forces.

 Fluent in English and in French, I'm interested in pursuing my career in an ambitious